 Solution

-- If a stakeholder is constantly changing their mind post development has commenced, show them the percentage of effort that goes into rebuilding (generally including time and dollars to clarify the impact of this work behavior).
+- If a stakeholder is constantly changing their mind post-development has commenced, show them the percentage of effort that goes into rebuilding (generally including time and dollars to clarify the impact of this work behavior).

 Concerned about meeting your business goals ASAP?
 Get efficient software development services from us to minimize your code churn and accelerate organizational growth.

-Top 3 Tools for Measuring Code Churn
+What Are The Top 3 Tools for Measuring Code Churn

 1. Git

-Git is a free-of-cost and open-source distributed version control system designed to manage everything from tiny to considerable projects with speed and efficiency.
+Git is a free-of-charge and open-source distributed version control system designed to manage everything from tiny to considerable projects with speed and efficiency.
 It connects with git storage and fetches meaningful metrics for a given time period.
-A few of the metrics measured by this tool include:

 - Number of lines of code added